How To Scan a QR Code on an iPhone & iPad

 3. Wait for the scan to complete

-When your device recognizes the QR code, a notification appears at the top of the screen.
-This usually takes just a few seconds.
-If the code is linked to a website, the website's URL will be displayed.
+After a few seconds, your iPhone will recognize the QR code, and a notification banner will appear at the top of the screen.
+If the code links to a website, the URL will be displayed.

 • access-link